Big ideas often start with a simple question:

 A Place with Purpose.

-The Centre was purposefully located in Manning Gardens, an area identified by the community as underserved and difficult to navigate due to transport limitations.
+The Hub was purposefully located in Manning Gardens, an area identified by the community as underserved and difficult to navigate due to transport limitations.

-The Centre in intentionally within walking distance of housing, schools, and other everyday destinations, with accessibility on all fronts a key objective.
+The Hub is intentionally within walking distance of housing, schools, and other everyday destinations, with accessibility on all fronts a key objective.

 A Building That Reflects Community Values